elmtree-askmo/cloudcannon-app/content/learn/biology/what-are-the-steps-of-the-scientific-method-and-how-are-they-applied-in-experiments.md

 url: /learn/biology/questions/what-are-the-steps-of-the-scientific-method-and-how-are-they-applied-in-experiments
 score: -1.0
 related_article1:
-    id: 163369
+    id: 163358
-    title: What is the purpose of lab handouts, and how should they be integrated with lab activities?
+    title: >-
+        List the types of personal protective equipment (PPE) and describe their proper usage.
     subject: Biology
-    url: /learn/biology/questions/what-is-the-purpose-of-lab-handouts-and-how-should-they-be-integrated-with-lab-activities
+    url: /learn/biology/questions/list-the-types-of-personal-protective-equipment-ppe-and-describe-their-proper-usage
 related_article2:
     id: 163361
+    title: >-
-    title: What materials are necessary for lab participation, and why is each important?
+        What materials are necessary for lab participation, and why is each important?
     subject: Biology
     url: /learn/biology/questions/what-materials-are-necessary-for-lab-participation-and-why-is-each-important
 related_article3:
-    id: 163361
+    id: 163362
-    title: What materials are necessary for lab participation, and why is each important?
+    title: >-
+        Describe the types of questions typically found in lab quizzes and how often they occur.
     subject: Biology
-    url: /learn/biology/questions/what-materials-are-necessary-for-lab-participation-and-why-is-each-important
+    url: /learn/biology/questions/describe-the-types-of-questions-typically-found-in-lab-quizzes-and-how-often-they-occur
 related_article4:
-    id: 163362
+    id: 163366
-    title: Describe the types of questions typically found in lab quizzes and how often they occur.
+    title: >-
+        How can students effectively prepare for and review lab modules?
     subject: Biology
-    url: /learn/biology/questions/describe-the-types-of-questions-typically-found-in-lab-quizzes-and-how-often-they-occur
+    url: /learn/biology/questions/how-can-students-effectively-prepare-for-and-review-lab-modules
 related_article5:
-    id: 163370
+    id: 163365
-    title: How should lab handouts be organized and stored for easy accessibility during labs?
+    title: >-
+        What is the purpose of lab modules, and how do they contribute to learning objectives?
     subject: Biology
-    url: /learn/biology/questions/how-should-lab-handouts-be-organized-and-stored-for-easy-accessibility-during-labs
+    url: /learn/biology/questions/what-is-the-purpose-of-lab-modules-and-how-do-they-contribute-to-learning-objectives
 ---

 &nbsp;